 - Reassure students that they can catch up.
 Provide step-by-step instructions and be flexible and realistic with your expectations.

 - Help students use positive statements about their performance and encourage positive and realistic goal-setting.

-- Encourage gradual social interaction (i.e./ small group work).
+- Encourage gradual social interaction (i.e. small group work).
 Ask students who are more social to help bring that student back into group discussions.

-- Ask parents what would be helpful in the classroom to reduce pressure or motivate the child.
+- Ask parents what would be helpful in the classroom to reduce pressure or to motivate the child.

 - Encourage physical activity that will assist the student in getting daily exercise.

 - Never dismiss student feelings.
 Do not say “you will get over it” or “it’s just a part of growing up.”

 - When students approach you about their depression, ask questions to help understand how they feel and what they are experiencing.

 - Include information on depression in your teaching.
 Show students that there have been many famous and successful people who have had depression and overcame it.